 There should be a call to action in all of your emails - you need people to do something, and the best way to get them to do it is by adding a link in your email that will lead them directly where you want them to go.

 Keywords that convert

+An SEO subject line contains keywords.
 High-performing keywords: "update," "bulletin," and "issues" These keywords tend to repeat in successful campaigns.
 Subscribers like updates, but not daily, according to the latest stats.